 The Glowforge team recommends working through your first prints by following along with the examples shown here to learn where everything is:

-That particular page is also handy if you have any problems to Troubleshoot and you can access it by clicking on the Support button in the app.
+That particular page is also handy if you have any problems to Troubleshoot and you can always access it by clicking on the Support button in the app.

 Once you have run through the sample prints, some of the customers have put together some handy Tips sheets and a lot of tutorials in the Tips and Tricks section of the forum.